flyfloor/know-nothing/css.md

 transition performance terrible under some Android smart phone, like xiaomi 4.

 when use transform, change translateX to translate3d, to use GPU speed up.

+### element.getAttribute('style')

+element.getAttribute('style') under ie is not working. use element.style.cssText instead.

+### Under ie, input type can't change after dom been inserted into document.

+### offsetWidth, offsetHeight

+normally use offsetWidth and offsetHeight to get element's width, height with padding. but if element 's attribute display is hidden, offsetWidth and offsetHeight will be 0; to calculate element's width and height:

+1. set attribute display to block.
+2. set visibility to hidden
+3. set position to absolute
+4. get offsetWidth and offsetHeight
+5. recovery changed attributes

+### offsetWidth and offsetHeight is 0 can judge whether element is visible.

+### Opacity

+If set opacity: .5; most browsers will got opacity: 0.5; under ie8, will still be opacity:.5.